afarahi/afarahi.github.io/_pages/about.md

 **Undergraduate/graduate students**: Our team is growing, and I am actively recruiting both graduate and undergraduate students.
 I am continually looking for dedicated students at the University of Texas at Austin (*you*) who are interested in data science with social impact or astronomy projects.
 These projects involve a balance of theoretical, methodological, and data analysis work.
 Experience in theoretical physics, astronomy, statistics, or computer science is a plus but not a requirement.
 If you are looking for a project, please read [FAQs](https://afarahi.github.io/lab-team/) here and then send me an email.

-General Research Interest
+General Research Interests
 ------
-My general research interest goes beyond what I am currently focused on.
+My general research interests go beyond what I am currently focused on.
 Here is a non-exhaustive list of my research interests:

 **Main Research**